-Transgenomic organic acids analysis columns are under warranty for 30 days from time of installation.
-The warranty is invalidated by improper use as detailed by this user guide.
-If you believe the column has failed prior to the completion of the warranty period due to a manufacturing defect, please contact Transgenomic immediately for instructions on how to return and replace a defective column.
+Transgenomic carbohydrate analysis columns are under warranty for 30 days from time of installation.
+The warranty is invalidated by improper usage as detailed by this user guide.
+If you believe the column has failed prior to the completion of the warranty period due to a manufacturing defect, please contact Transgenomic immediately for instructions on how to return a defective column.